-The reason for this distinct look, is that many of its principles set it apart from other arts.
-Most famous of these is centre-line coverage.
+The reason for this distinct look is that many of its principles set it apart from other arts.
+The most famous of these is centreline coverage.

 Many arts focus on punching through the opponent’s centre line.
-But Wing Chun demands that our own centre line be guarded whilst we attack our opponent’s.
+But Wing Chun demands that our centreline be guarded whilst we attack our opponent’s.
 Because of this, most punching in Wing Chun is done with elbows down, resulting in a vertical fist.

-Similarly, many arts employ powerful kicking, but Wing Chun principles encourage low kicks which again, cover the centre line.
-Thus there are no round house kicks in the system.
+Similarly, many arts employ powerful kicking, but Wing Chun principles encourage low kicks that cover the centreline.
+Thus, there are no roundhouse kicks in the system.

-These principles are the soul of Wing Chun, and contribute to the distinct look of the art.
-However, as with anything in life, flexibility is key.
-There is always a danger that as practitioners, we hold on too rigidly to these principles and become ineffective fighters.
+These principles are the soul of Wing Chun and contribute to the distinct look of our art.
+However, as with anything in life, flexibility is vital.
+There is always a danger of holding on too rigidly to these principles.

-As Bruce Lee famously said; “Be like water”.
-These principles are guidelines that are designed to maximise our safety “bubble” and penetrate the opponent’s.
+As Bruce Lee famously said, “Be like water”.
+These principles are guidelines designed to maximise our safety “bubble” and penetrate our opponent’s.
 However, at a higher level, these rules can and should sometimes be broken.

 One of the most recognisable drills in Martial Arts is Wing Chun’s Chi Sao.
-This drill is designed to develop sensitivity in the arms, so that attacks are deflected intuitively through the use of ingrained habits and structure.
+This drill develops sensitivity in the arms so that attacks are deflected intuitively through ingrained habits and structure.

-It is quiet common to see advanced practitioners train this drill blind folded.
-This emphasises the fact that the attacks are deflected and countered by sticking closely to the opponent and sensing their movements, rather than through speed and fast reflexes.
-Many great boxers, such as Floyd Mayweather, employ similar tactics, where they will stick to the opponent after landing or missing a punch, in order to shut down any counter attacks.
-If performed correctly, it can be a devastating strategy that leaves the opponent frustrated and unable to launch any sort of offense.
+It is common to see advanced practitioners train this drill blindfolded.
+The attacks are deflected and countered by sticking closely to the opponent and sensing his movements, not through speed and fast reflexes.
+Many great boxers, such as Floyd Mayweather, employ similar tactics.
+They will stick to the opponent after landing a punch to shut down any counter-attacks.
+If performed correctly, it can be a devastating strategy that leaves the opponent frustrated and unable to launch any offence.

-Boxing has a formidable arsenal of punches and yet, you never see strikes such as hooks or overhang punches in Wing Chun.
-The reason is because even though these punches are exceptionally powerful, they violate the principle of covering the centre line.
+Boxing has a formidable arsenal of punches, but you never see strikes such as hooks or overhand punches in Wing Chun.
+The reason is that even though these punches are powerful, they violate the principle of covering the centreline.

-The moment the elbow comes up during a punch, it becomes impossible to cover the centre line and deflect incoming counter-punches.
-It is the elbow that collects the incoming counter punches, serving as a wedge that jams and deflects the opponents strike, opening the way for the fist to hit its target.
+When the elbow comes up during a punch, it becomes impossible to cover the centreline and deflect incoming counter-punches.
+It is the elbow that collects the incoming counter-punches.
+It serves as a wedge that jams and deflects the opponents strike, opening the way for our fist to hit its target.

 The principle is that of “hit but do not get hit“.
-Interestingly, before the advent of boxing gloves, bare knuckle boxing resembled Wing Chun in many ways.
-In those days, the punches were vertical with elbow down in order to keep the opponent at bay.
+Interestingly, before the advent of boxing gloves, bare-knuckle boxing resembled Wing Chun in many ways.
+In those days, the punches were vertical with the elbow down to keep the opponent at bay.

-It should be obvious that if one stands directly in front of the opponent, he exposes himself to their full arsenal of kicks and punches.
-Not so if one manages to flank he opponent and attack from one side.
-From this position, the arm and leg that are furthest from the flank occupied, are relatively useless.
+If you stand directly in front of your opponent, you expose yourself to his full arsenal of kicks and punches.
+In Wing Chun, you must try to flank the opponent and attack from one side.
+Now, the arm and leg that are furthest from the flank occupied are relatively useless.

-This is a momentary advantage of course, because the opponent will seek to reposition and square up again, but for a brief moment, we need only deal with half of the opponent’s arsenal, whilst he remains exposed to attacks from both our arms and legs.
+It is a momentary advantage because the opponent will seek to reposition and square up again.
+But for a brief moment, we need only deal with half of the opponent’s weapons whilst he remains exposed to attacks from both our arms and legs.

-Wing Chun’s crossing hands and Bui Jee form a designed to seamlessly move from the centre of the opponent’s structure to his flank by attacking his left arm with our right and vice versa.
+Wing Chun’s crossing hands and Bui Jee form help us move from the centre of the opponent’s structure to his flank by attacking his left arm with our right and vice versa.

 2 -Forward Pressure

-Wing Chun is famous for it’s relentless forward pressure.
-The practitioner seeks to always move forward, invading his opponent’s centre line and protecting his own.
+Wing Chun is famous for its relentless forward pressure.
+You must always move forward and invade your opponent’s centreline.
 There is great merit in this idea.
 In a fight, becoming too defensive can be deadly.
 You might be able to slip or block one or two punches, but if your opponent keeps moving forward, there is a good chance he will connect sooner or later.

 Like in chess, he who gains the initiative usually wins the fight.
-Unlike combat sports where professionals are trained to slip, block and even take punches for round after round, on the street, a good punch can finish the fight quickly.
-Wing Chun’s forward pressure is designed to get that punch in first.
+In combat sports professionals train to slip, block, and even take punches for round after round.
+On the street, a good strike can finish the fight.
+Wing Chun’s philosophy is to land that strike first.

-Wing Chun’s most famous principle is undoubtedly the centre line.
-Wing Chun’s structure is designed to cover the practitioner’s centre so that the danger of being countered is reduced.
+Wing Chun’s most famous principle is undoubtedly the centreline.
+Wing Chun’s structure covers our centre, reducing the danger of being countered.

-By keeping the elbows down whilst punching and moving along the centre line, a Wing Chun Practitioner is able to monopolise this precious real estate and deflect counter attacks as he or she moves forward.
-The opponent is still free to counter by moving around the centre line, through hooks and overhang punches of course, but the idea is that straight attacks through the centre line will get there first.
+By keeping the elbows down and moving along the centreline, we can monopolise this precious real estate and deflect counterattacks as we move forward.
+The opponent is still free to counter by moving around the centreline, through hooks and overhand punches, but the idea is that straight attacks through the centreline will get there first.